tilt-dev/company/product-development/README.md

   - Clubhouse story

 ## Solution scope, final implementation, and demo
+- We decided to add tooltips to all the different statuses in the sidebar.
 - Screenshots, gifs, or video
 - Link to company meeting, where problem and implementation were presented
 - As a Tilt user, I should be able to experience this change (e.g. know how to use this new feature), after reading this section.